jasonwoodard/rustbelt/docs/rust-belt-output-guide.md

 - **Short browsing windows:** Reduce `--default-dwell` when you plan quick visits, freeing more time for additional stops.

 By interpreting the `metrics` and experimenting with configuration options, you can iteratively refine trips to match real‑world constraints and preferences.

+## Understanding Schedule Risk

+Two pieces work together to describe how likely you are to fall behind schedule:

+- **`--risk-threshold`** – a CLI/config option in minutes.
+Each leg that arrives with less slack than this value is considered "at risk."
+The default is `0`, which effectively disables risk tracking because slack is almost always greater than zero.
+- **`onTimeRisk`** – fraction of legs marked at risk.
+It is *not* the probability of failure, but a share of the itinerary that has little buffer.

+### How `onTimeRisk` is computed

+For every leg, the solver looks at how many minutes remain before the day's end after you arrive at the next stop.
+If that remaining slack is below the threshold, the leg is counted as risky. `onTimeRisk` is simply `riskyLegs / totalLegs`.

+In the example itinerary above, there are eight legs.
+With a threshold of `15` minutes, one leg finishes with less than `15` minutes remaining, so `onTimeRisk` is `1/8 = 0.125` (12.5% of legs are tight).
+It does **not** mean a 12.5% chance of being late, only that one transition leaves almost no buffer.

+### Thought experiments

+- **Lower threshold, fewer risky legs:** Consider an itinerary with slack values `[40, 20, 5]` minutes and a threshold of `15`.
+Only the final leg has slack below `15`, so `onTimeRisk` is `1/3 ≈ 0.33`.
+- **Higher threshold, more conservative plan:** Using the same slack values but raising the threshold to `30`, both the second and third legs fall short, yielding `onTimeRisk = 2/3 ≈ 0.67`.
+The higher threshold forces you to treat more of the day as tight.

+Tactically, a high `onTimeRisk` means delays on multiple legs could push you past the day's end.
+Lower it by dropping distant stores, adding slack (e.g., a later end time), or increasing drive time estimates with `--robustness` or lower `--mph`.